SFA Undergraduate Research Conference Guidelines

 - student-authored abstract - no more than 500 words.
 Abstracts should include general information about the project, the theory used to guide the research (or what is the purpose of your work), the methodology used (or how do you go about achieving your purpose), and your results.

 - Papers and works prepared by non-majors are eligible so long as they are supervised by an SFA instructor.

 - Work produced in languages other than English are eligible, but abstracts must be submitted in English and presentations should be designed for a predominantly English-speaking audience.

 - Group papers/projects can be submitted for groups of up to five members.

-- Students should make their submissions to the department of the sponsoring faculty member.
-The student must be registered for the Spring 2016 semester to be eligible for the competition.
+- Students should make their submissions to the department of the sponsoring faculty member who must also be the person who supervised the project.

 - Each college and its departments will use their own guidelines to determine their submissions to the college.
 (For example, in the College of Liberal & Applied Arts, each department and division can submit no more than three student project to the Dean’s office.
 A college committee then chooses the college’s top scholar and its finalists.)